-We didn’t talk about visuals much.
-In fact, adding visuals to a website was a major hassle.
+In the early days of websites, adding visual content was a major pain.
 I used HTML with Dreamweaver and, even after much practicing (and much swearing), somehow the images never went where I wanted them to go.

 Today, with drag-and-drop products like LeadPages and Divi themes, you can put together a website by yourself without calling a web designer or technical assistant.
 You can create dramatic visual effects with free services like Canva … images that used to cost hundreds of dollars from a mainstream web designer.